andrew-paterson/json-index-from-html/README.md

 ## Usage example

-Assuming I have a site at `./my-site-folder` and one of the files in it is `my-site-folder/contact/index.html`, with the following HTML:
+Assuming I have a site at `./my-site-folder` and the only file in it is `my-site-folder/contact/index.html`, with the following HTML:

     <html lang="en">
     <head>